Legally Reviewed

 What is an MDL?

-A Multidistrict Litigation (MDL) is a special type of federal legal procedure that is used to speed up the process and increase the efficiency of complex cases that all have similar complaints against the same the defendant.
-The goal is to streamline pretrial processes, avoid duplicate discovery, prevent contradictative decesions in different state courts, and consolidate similar cases for more efficient resolution.
+A multidistrict litigation (MDL) is a special type of federal legal procedure used to speed up the process and increase the efficiency of complex cases with similar complaints against the same defendant.
+The goal is to streamline pretrial processes, avoid duplicate discovery, prevent contradictive decisions in different state courts, and consolidate similar cases for more efficient resolution.

 An MDL may sound like a class action lawsuit, but an MDL consolidates multiple individual lawsuits with similar facts for pretrial proceedings and the reasons we listed above.
 A class action lawsuit consolidates the claims of a large group of plaintiffs into a single lawsuit with a single plaintiff acting on behalf of the entire class.
 Therefore, once the pretrial proceedings are done with an MDL, each case is handled separately, whereas, in a class action, the result of the single trial applies to all the parties.